algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 The information on the individual wines, and the system will generate a customized blend based on the algorithm and database:

-- Add as much as wine you want so the formula.
+- Add as many wines as you want in the formula.
-- Add as much as tank you want.
+- Add as many tanks as you want.
-- No half-full.
+- Tanks should be full or empty, no in-between.
 - The error margin.

 ### 7. User interface